Arquivotheca/PDOS/readme.txt

 FUTURE DEVELOPMENT
 ------------------

+PDOS/386 could actually execute 16-bit MSDOS
+programs by dropping down to real mode and executing until interrupt, then returning to protected mode to execute that function.

 MSGED 4.00 and maybe later versions have support for 80386 DOS programming and Usenet/UUCP.
 Look at porting this and redefining PDOS/386 to match